ACB-Bible/Bible-Code/Readme.md

 <br>

 ##### Miscellaneous

+Miscellaneous examples of functions and methods that can be used in the "Bible Code" projects.

 * [Cache](/NCB/Cache.md) - A file that lists the differences between all the browser cache storage types.
 * [Edit Query String](/NCB/EditQueryString.md) - How to Edit the Querystring in the browser without causing the browser to reload the page.